Explore Our Region and HeritageAn Area Rich in History

-St. Catharine College is located in the heart of the area known as Kentucky’s Derby Region.
+St. Catharine College is located in the heart of the area known as Kentucky’s Bourbon, Horses & History region.
 It is a place of rolling hills, magnificent horse stables and the incomparable green of Kentucky bluegrass.
 The town of St. Catharine took its name from the school, which was founded by the Dominican Sisters as St. Magdalen Academy in 1823 and later renamed St. Catharine.
 The location was also the site of the Order’s Motherhouse, which continues to grace the campus today.

 Springfield, the town to the southeast of St. Catharine, is home to the oldest courthouse still in use in Kentucky, built in 1816.
 The marriage bond for President Abraham Lincoln’s parents, Thomas Lincoln and Nancy Hanks, is recorded among county records, dated June 10, 1806.